What do you need to know about THE EX?

 Wear the clothes that you would normally wear for a big day out in the hills.
 Sturdy, technical shorts and jersey are recommended.
 Long sleeves will help with wind and snaggy bushes.
 A decent, packable, wind-proof and water-proof jacket that you can store in your bag is a must.

 Full face helmets are allowed but are not compulsory.
-We’d should wear a sturdy, well fitting pair of knee and elbow pads on all timed stages.
+You should wear a sturdy, well fitting pair of knee and elbow pads on all timed stages.
 Good quality mountain biking gloves are also recommended.

 Goggles are welcome but, please, absolutely no tear-offs.